NickDorkins/201-reading-notes/class-07.md

 - JavaScript also has several built-in objects such as String, Number, Math, and Date.
 Their properties and methods offer functionality that help you write scripts.

-- Arrays and objects can be used to create complex data sets (and both can contain the other).
+- Arrays and objects can be used to create complex data sets and both can contain the other.